gkappler/MathDataScienceProgramming/courses/curriculum/Week 2/week2.md

 ## Homework ([Video](https://odysee.com/@MathDataScienceProgramming:6/MSDP-Week2-02-Homework:3))
-1. What methods of proof are there?
-List all, and describe them in your own words below.
-2. Fork this repository and adapt to your personal website with your https://github.com/gkappler/MathDataScienceProgramming
+1. Fork this repository and adapt to your personal website with https://github.com/gkappler/MathDataScienceProgramming

+2. Edit in [index.md](../../../index.md) - as a first draft version
-   1.  biography (About me) and
+   1.  your public biography (About me) and
-   2.  course interests
+   2.  your course interests

+3. What methods of proof are there?
+List all, and describe them in your own words, editing this file -
+   -